Is Russia Funding ‘France’s Trump’ Marine Le Pen’s Presidential Campaign?

 Putin’s spokesman Dmitry Peskov talked to reporters about the meeting between Putin and the French politician.
 According to him, Le Pen did not discuss the possibility of Russia’s financial help for her presidential election.

-[Featured Image by Anna Isakova /Photo service of the State Duma Pool Photo via AP images]
+[Featured Image by Anna Isakova/Photo service of the State Duma Pool Photo/AP images]